tempusEd/.github/README.md

-# Hi there 👋 We are TempusEd
+# Hi there 👋 we are TempusEd

 ## About